 Can you spot the fakes?
-(If you’re having trouble, good because I have a tutorial on how to fake a fake pumpkin coming soon!)
+(If you’re having trouble, good because I have a tutorial on how to fake a fake pumpkin.)

 The fabric was a last minute purchase that I made at Pier 1 Imports.
-In hindsight, I wish I had thought ahead and ordered through Chippmunk.com (who has several discount codes for Pier 1!)
 It’s actually a curtain panel.
 The color coordinated perfectly with my painting on the mantel.

 Do you have a drafty fireplace?
-If so, you’ll want to subscribe to my email feed to get a tutorial delivered on how to build a reclaimed lumber fireplace insert.
+If so, you’ll want to learn how to make this rustic fireplace insert to stop drafts!

 No more drafty winter evenings and the insert is a beautiful backdrop instead of a big black hole.